 This is why UNION JOBS MATTER!

 304 has been pushed into the position of being the primary defenders of what wages and benefits will be for plants in our geographical area.
-We’ve had a lot of help, from an embattled System Local 102 and our longest and loyal allies.
+We’ve had a lot of help, from an embattled System Local 102, our longest and most loyal ally.
 As we’ve grown, we’ve also found new allies, such as UGWU Local 69 at Dominion and UWUA Local 537 representing employees of West Virginia American Water.
 We’ve also formed bonds with other unions within our merged company, most notably UWUA Local 270, as well as other trade unions.

 304 is able to form these relationships because when we talk to other unions it’s blatantly obvious that we are not alone in the challenges and issues we all face.
 We have more in common than we do differences, making it clear that we can only face these challenges effectively as a united front and by looking out for each other.

 How many people have YOU, as a union member, helped, or are helping, because of the financial resources of having a good UNION job allows you?
 How many in your family depend on those wages and benefits you are able to provide them?

 This why it is so important that you are UNION!

 As a member of the UWUA, you take your place among other serious professionals who are our union Brothers and Sisters, whether they be teachers, firefighters, machinists, laborers, carpenters, pipefitters, ironworkers, steelworkers, electricians, auto workers, painters and plasters, and many others who long ago realized that as workers we have to band together to protect each other from those business forces that seek to make all of us economic wage slaves.

 There are no upcoming events.